jaimejazarenoiii/kwartracker-api/README.md

 * Install docker desktop or cli (up to you)
   - [Docker Desktop for Mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac/)
-* Practice VIM on cli:
+* Practice VIM in cli:
 ```
 $ vimtutor
 ```